willfaught/pie/README.md

 My Unix dotfiles.
 Installation updates the repository and then does any of the following if needed:

 - Adds /usr/local/bin/bash and /usr/local/bin/zsh to /etc/shells
-- Adds /usr/local/sbin to PATH
+- Adds /usr/local/sbin to /etc/paths
 - Configures macOS if present
 - Installs Go tools
 - Installs Homebrew